complextissue/pytximport/README.md

 ## Development status

 `pytximport` is still in development and has not yet reached version 1.0.0 in the [SemVer](https://semver.org/) versioning scheme.
-While it should work for most use cases and we regularly compare outputs against the R implementation, expect breaking changes.
+While it should work for almost all use cases and we regularly compare outputs against the R implementation, breaking changes between minor versions may occur.
 If you encounter any problems, please open a GitHub issue.
 If you are a Python developer, we welcome pull requests implementing missing features, adding more extensive unit tests and bug fixes.

 ## Motivation